wsuduce/QH_submission_package/manuscript/QH_Paper_v2.3_merge.md

 ### S2.
 TDF → S^{-0.6} Derivation Sketch

-*See Appendix I for the mixed-geometry bounded motivation; the steps below summarize limiting cases and historical scaffolding retained for context.*
+*See Appendix I for the mixed-geometry bounded motivation.
+The notes below summarize legacy scaffolding retained for context; we do not claim a single-assumption derivation.*

 **Step 1:** TDF asymptotic behavior for large S gives correction terms δS^{-α} where α comes from temporal asymmetry ε and scale coupling δ.

-**Step 2:** Anomalous dimension η = 0.4 from quantum field theory (related to β-function near criticality) gives scaling exponent -(1-η) = -0.6.
+**Step 2:** In limiting cases, anomalous dimension considerations suggest scaling exponents in the range -(1-η) with η ∈ [0.2, 0.6].

 **Step 3:** Late-time phenomenological corrections: H(z,S) ~ H₀[1 + correction × (S/S₀)^{-0.6}] where correction ~ δ from TDF amplitude.